redsymbol/genstatic/README.txt

 For a full list of options, execute "genstatic.py -h".

-srcdir and destdir are directories.  srcdir contains static files and Django templates.
+srcdir and destdir are directories.  srcdir contains files - HTML, CSS, Javascript, etc. - in the form of Django templates.
 It normally also contains a magic subdirectory, named "_" (underscore), that can contain inheritable base templates.
 These are files you create.

-Every file in srcdir, other than those in "_", is rendered as a Django template, and written into destdir (which is created, and by default, not overwritten.
+Files in srcdir, other than those in "_", are rendered as Django template, and written into destdir (which is created, and by default, not overwritten.
 Override that with the --clobber option.)

+Not all files will be rendered this way: only those with certain filename extensions.
+(By default, it's "htm", "html" and "css".)
+Files that don't match this are just copied straight through.
+You can tell genstatic to match a different set of extensions with the -x or -X options.

 Often, you will like to set variable names and values that are available to the templates.
-Create a python file that defines these variables - for example, "myparams.py" .
-Then pass this file name with the -d option to genstatic.
+Create a python file that defines these variables - for example, "myparams.py".
+Then pass this file name with the -v option to genstatic.

 (You must use Python syntax in this file.
 Not a "Pythonista"?
 Don't worry; if you're the type of person who wants to use genstatic, you